chrishaub/sql-challenge/README.md

 #### Data Engineering

-* Useed the information given to create a table schema for each of the six CSV files.
+* Used the information given to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

 * Imported each CSV file into the corresponding SQL table.